-Fred Lazin '66 recently became Prof. Emeritus at Ben Gurion University of the Negev, Beer Sheva Israel.
+Fred Lazin '66 is a visiting Scholar at the Taub Center for Israel Studies at NYU.
+He recently became Prof. Emeritus at Ben Gurion University of the Negev, Beer Sheva Israel.
 He retired as Full Professor with an endowed chair in the Department of Politics & Government.
 Over the past two years he has been teaching in the Israel Studies Program at AMerican University in Washington DC.

 Robert Malloy '69 is a Senior Lecturer in the School of Education at the University of Massachusetts Amherst.
 Resourcesforhistoryteachers.wikispaces.com, a history/political science wikispace edited by Malloy at won a 2010 WEBBIE award from the Massachusetts Computer Using Educators organization.